JKozma81/Teamtreehouse-techdegree-project-06/README.md

  - Added new background color
  - Added a little bit of opacity and scaling on hover
  - Added a logo and copyright text to the sidebar

+Important note: To run this project you will need node js insstalled on your computer.
+(You can get the most recent version from: https://nodejs.org/en/)

+When node is installed go to the project directory and run the command below in your terminal to install the required dependecies

+  npm insstall

+After the installation finishes you can start the project from your terminal with the command below

+  npm start